sutoiku/puffin/docs/Query Engine.md

 - Deployed using standard [DuckDB](https://duckdb.org/) engines supercharged with the `puffindb` [extension](https://duckdb.org/docs/extensions/overview)
 - Abstracted with the [`SELECT THROUGH`](../EDDI.md#implementation) syntax to avoind unnecessary data copies
 - Powered by [Apache Arrow](https://arrow.apache.org/) to accelerate data transfers between DuckDB engines

+## Why use `SELECT THROUGH`?
+The proposed [`SELECT THROUGH`](../EDDI.md#implementation) syntax would allow a [distributed query plan](Query%20Planner.md) to be executed in a cascaded fashion by supercharged DuckDB engines, without the intermediation of any middleware.
+Using this syntax, distributed DuckDB engines can communicate with each other directly, thereby avoiding any unnecessary data copies and reducing latencies.
+This would not prevent some DuckDB engines from serializing stremed intermediary results on an Object Store (*e.g.* [Amazon S3](https://aws.amazon.com/s3/)), but this serialization (and the decision to perform it) could be done by the DuckDB engine itself.